An educational psychology career best suits those interested in helping schools or other organizations promote learning.

 Not all internship applicants are matched to an open position.
 In addition, matches may not be available at your preferred organization or geographic region, due to more applications than openings.
 Your academic advisors can give you expert guidance on maximizing the chance of a match and making the most of it.

-Frequently Asked Questions About Educational Psychologists
+Frequently Asked Questions About Educational Psychology

 Are educational psychologists the same as school psychologists?